 In last RAN2 meeting, validity of AS ID was discussed during offline discussion.
 But different from the discussion on AS ID assignment, we did not discuss the details of each option.
 Based on the options mentioned by companies during offline discussion, and proposals from companies in their contributions, Rapporteur listed following options for further discussion.

-Option 1: The device releases the AS ID upon receiving Paging with new transaction id, i.e. different session/service
+Option 1: The device releases the AS ID upon receiving Paging with with same/new transaction id, i.e. same/different session/service